 I collect bits of nature that sit on a yard-saled secretary desk that is a sanctuary in my little row home.
 I love coffee, black, and decaf.
 I eat mostly vegan and as local as possible.
 I grew up riding horses and running trails, learning the latin names of trees and taking way too many pictures of my friends.
 My parents enabled me to travel, including an epic cross-country family road trip at 15 and a semester studying abroad in Italy in college.
 I criss-cross the country regularly each year and value the friendships I have around the world.
 Nothing is better than an early morning in my parents' kitchen.
+Music and art feed my soul.

 My photography explores both people and the landscape.
 I love capturing raw, candid moments of human interaction and telling a story through those moments.
-The world is a marvel to me and I want to transport you into places you've never seen and remind you of those that resonate deep within your heart.
+The world is a marvel to me and I want to transport you to places you've never seen and remind you of those that resonate deep within your heart.

 Banner photo by Cherisse Otis Photos